-Being a member of DBCYA brings much reward and hundreds of yachtspeople and locals take advantage of the facilities.
+Being a member of DBCYA brings much reward and over a thousand yachtspeople and locals take advantage of the facilities.
 Guests may visit three times per year before being required to join as a member.

 Club membership year is from 1 July to 30 June.
 All memberships are due for renewal on 1 July each year.
 Members must renew by 15 August to remain financial members and avoid having to reapply.